 On a termly basis, the reviewer reports to the board of Governors through the resources committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.

-Mrs S Baker delivered the schedule of work as planned, provided details of financial reconciliations for VAT which were adopted by the academy.
+Mrs S Baker delivered the schedule of work as planned, and provided two reports detailing the findings of her review.

 Review of effectiveness